Joseph and Luka Banda

-However, a Zambia Daily Mail reporter revisiting the Bandas at 21 discovered Joseph had "mental challenges" that impeded his learning.
-He is described as "reclusive", and "not very responsive".
+However, a Zambia Daily Mail reporter revisiting the Bandas at 21 discovered Joseph, though able to care for himself, had not been able to attend school because of "mental challenges" that impeded his learning.
+He is described as "reclusive", preferring to stay within a kilometer of home, and was "not very responsive" when his parents hired an in-home tutor for him.
 Luka dropped out of school in the Grade Nine, and was often bullied due to the scars on his head.
 He is hoping to become a mechanic.

 They are residing in an area of Lusaka called Chilenje South.